rcrowther/django-taxonomy/README.md

 Con
 - No multi-parent (node map) option
-- Poor at finding descendant Term elements, so poor the functionality has not been implemented
+- Poor at finding descendant elements, so poor the functionality has not been implemented
-- 300 lines of code but a lot of README
+- 500 lines of code but a lot of README
+- tests (Ummm)[#tests]

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT or maybe Treebeard's PathTree implementation.
 This is not that app.

 This app has only one (non)feature over the heavyweights.
 It is simple.
 It has no dependencies.
-It has only 300 (or near) lines of core code.
+It has only 500 (or near) lines of core code.
 It has a bone-simple SQL layout, so simple you can fix it with 'dbshell'.
 So if you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.

 ## Overview
 Taxonomy has a model 'TermBase', which you can extend with whatever data you want.
 Every subclass of TermBase becomes a tree of terms.